Statutory visitor accommodation registration

 More information can found on Licensing of visitor accommodation in Wales | GOV.WALES.

-Building on the registration of visitor accommodation, we plan to introduce a licensing scheme for visitor accommodation in Wales.
-This will start with self-contained, self-catering accommodation, with the ability to extend to other types of accommodation in future.
+Building on the registration of visitor accommodation, we are introducing a licensing scheme for visitor accommodation in Wales.
+This will start with self‑contained, self‑catering accommodation, with the ability to extend to other types of accommodation in future.
 This will support tourism in Wales by:

-The Bill will also create a Code of Welsh law on tourism.
-This will bring together existing laws on tourism and make the law easier to access and understand.
+The Act also creates a Code of Welsh law on tourism.
+This brings together existing laws on tourism and makes the law easier to access and understand.

 Further information: Licensing of visitor accommodation in Wales | GOV.WALES